-You may select a Law Enforcement or Corrections course as a program elective.
+You may select a law enforcement or corrections course as a program elective.
 Before taking Seminar in Criminal Justice and Public Safety, please see the program advisor.

-The Corrections track trains students for jobs in corrections, probation, parole, law enforcement, and related fields.
-The certificate program is for those interested in an entry-level position in corrections.
-These are typically found at county, state, or federal jails, prisons, or juvenile centers.
+The Criminal Justice program trains students for jobs in corrections, probation, parole, law enforcement, and related fields.
+These are typically found at county, state, or federal jails, prisons or juvenile centers.